 Irena Sendler’s activities were made possible by the co-operation of many people.
-Amongst her closest colleagues were her friends from the City Council’s Department of Social Services and Public Health.
+Amongst her closest colleagues were her friends from the Warsaw Department of Social Welfare and Public Health.

 Irena Sendler’s activity in “Żegota”

 In October 1943, Irena Sendler became head of the Children’s Department of “Żegota”.
-At that time, ninety-nine children came under her care.
-She also helped those who were in convents and care facilities.
+The Department looked after ninety-nine children, including those kept in convents and care facilities.

 Irena Sendler’s Children

-Today, the number of children, who survived thanks to help received from Irena Sendler and her colleagues, is difficult to determine.
+Today, it is difficult to determine the number of children who survived thanks to the help provided by Irena Sendler and her colleagues.
 After the War, many of these survivors remained in close contact with her.

 Remembering Irena Sendler

-Her name is honoured in many forms – streets, squares and schools in her name, awards carrying her name.
+Irena Sendler is honoured in many forms – streets, squares, schools as well as awards carry her name.
 She is depicted on murals, coins and postage stamps.
 There is even a variety of tulip named after her.